Not in My Name Calls for Justice for Bergview College Rape Victim, SA Agrees

 Read also

 The little girl was raped in October 2024.
-Her parents discovered the next day that she was violated after she complained of excruciating pain.
+Her parents discovered the next day that she had been violated after she complained of excruciating pain.
 Her parents, who are members of the South African Police Service, reported the matter to the school.
 However, the school reportedly refused to report the incident to the Department of Education.
 The school also reportedly instructed the parents not to speak publicly about it.

 The girl's mother went on a podcast and talked about the experience.
 The police investigated the case, and the Department of Education sent a notice to them that the school was being closed.
 It accused the school of not providing a safe learning environment.